alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 Source repetition keeps a line intact.

-Collective repetition can dissolve the line into a field.
+Collective repetition can appear to dissolve a line into a field.

 Repetition must be evaluated by what it does to source.